 “Retaliate” is defined in this policy to include discharge, demotion, suspension, direct or indirect threats, harassment or discrimination in any other manner, made in response to a good faith complaint, and shall apply equally to employees, contractors, consultants and volunteers as may be more fully described and defined by Texas law.

 Procedure: If any employee, contractor, consultant or volunteer reasonably believes that some activity, policy or practice of F.W.S. is in violation of law, or rule, or regulation mandated pursuant to laws related to theft, fraud, or similar unethical conduct the employee, contractor, consultant or volunteer is encouraged to file a written complaint with F.W.S. as provided below.

 Complaints can be made to any of the following persons (referred to above as principals) according to the discretion of the complaining individual:

 - The F.W.S.
 Office Supervisor,

 - An Officer of F.W.S.
-(President, Treasurer or Clerk),
+(President, Treasurer or Secretary),

-- Designated non-BOT member of the Board Finance and Operating Committee - Operations,
+- Designated non-BOT members of the Board HR/Personnel and Board Finance Committees

 - Any Board of Trustees Member.

 All relevant matters, including suspected but unproved matters, will be reviewed and analyzed, with documentation if any.
+Notwithstanding, any allegations which are brought, but which are subsequently revealed to the general public or to other members of the Fellowship by the complainant, may result in any further investigation being suspended or terminated.
 Appropriate corrective action will be taken, if necessary, and findings will be communicated back to the reporting person.
 Cases may warrant investigation by an independent person such as auditors and/or attorneys.